 Switching to No Time To Die in HDR10, these excellent traits remain and our attention turns to the A95K’s overall colour balance, which is exemplary.
 It’s easy during one of the scenes at the beginning of the film (when Bond is watching Madeleine in the sea) for a TV to exaggerate Daniel Craig’s tan so that he looks slightly nuclear, but the Sony falls into no such trap, ensuring he looks healthily burnished but natural, while the scenery retains its glorious orange warmth.

 A quick hop over to the Blade Runner 2049 4K Blu-ray (okay, we watched it from start to finish for the millionth time) proves that Sony remains the master of motion processing.
-The company’s rivals have made significant progress in this area over the last couple of years, but not even the new G2 can match the A95K’s combination of complete control over shimmer in tricky, unpredictable motion with a total lack of introduced unrealism.
+The company’s rivals have made significant progress in this area over the last couple of years, but neither the G2 nor Samsung S95B can match the A95K’s combination of complete control over shimmer in tricky, unpredictable motion with a total lack of introduced unrealism.

 The A95K proves to be an excellent performer with HD content, too.
 There’s a punch and dynamism to its recreation of Ex Machina that’s at once thrilling and natural, and the upscaling combines sharpness, clarity and cleanliness in a way that simply looks correct.
 Colours, meanwhile, are just as well balanced with this SDR film as they are with the HDR content we watch.
 You simply never question the A95K’s delivery, and that’s one of the greatest compliments we can pay any TV.